windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 	src="/videos/demo-bot.mp4"
 />

-To directly setup your own bot on Windmill (Self-hosted or cloud), you can skip the following sections and go directly to the [quick start](#quick-start) section.
+To directly setup your own bot on Windmill (Self-hosted or cloud), you can skip the following sections and go directly to the [How to setup it yourself](#how-to-setup-it-yourself) section.

 ## Supabase